KSAH-42/RabbitOM/README.md

 ➡️ Next Breaking changes

-* Making the mediaplayer usercontrol run on a seperate thread as STA Thread with it's own classical message pump, controls will be instanciated in this thread
+* Making the mediaplayer usercontrol run on a seperate thread
-* The solution will be migrate for Visual Studio 2026

 ➡️ Next arrivals: